Are you looking for the latest blogging statistics, trends, and data?

 Growth Blogging Statistics

-- There are 1.9 billion websites in the world and over 600 million blogs spread across platforms such as Tumblr, Wix, and LinkedIn.
-That means that the blogging industry makes up a third of the web.
+- There are over 600 million blogs spread across platforms such as Tumblr, Wix, WordPress, and LinkedIn.

 - People publish 70 million new posts on WordPress.com every month.

-- WordPress powers 43% of all websites, making WordPress the world’s most popular content management platform.
+- WordPress powers over 43% of all websites, making WordPress the world’s most popular content management platform.

 - 22% of bloggers post every single week.

-- 2% of bloggers post daily and 1% of bloggers even post multiple times a day.
+- 2% of bloggers post daily and 1% of bloggers post multiple times a day.

 Blogging is no longer the only way that people can share their thoughts online.
 Social media, podcasts, and forums have all given internet users more ways to connect with one another.